 Import the

-into Keychain Manager.
-Because this certificate was signed by the root certificate already grantedTrust
+cert.peminto Keychain Manager.
+Because this certificate was signed by the root certificate already grantedTrust, this certificate should JUST WORK (fingers crossed).

 Caveats